jgnrodrigues/get-quotes/README.md

 ```

 ## Run
-The following commands were tested in a machine with Linux.
-To execute them in other OS, it is possible that some modifications are needed.
+The following commands were tested on a machine running Linux.
+To execute them on another OS, it is possible that some modifications are needed.

 To run the Quotes API, start the containers in the `docker-compose.yml`, in the root directory: